nameri96/HW-YA/README.md

 ## FAQ
 ### Will you release a solution code?
-No. You will be able to use the test results to fix your code, if we found any bugs.
+No. You will be able to use the test results to fix your code, if we find any bugs.

 ### Why 3 separate projects?
 Creating 2 projects - i.e. merging `HW-Test` and `HW-Definitions` - would create a circular dependency between the unified project and your implementation.
 We could overcome this using a 2-pass build process, but that would be error-prone (not to mention ugly).
 We could use a single project, but that would allow you to accidentally change our code and inadvertently create compile issues.

 ### Do I really have to use Git?
 No, you can download the zip files and do everything manually.
 But note that:
-* Using Git will make it easier for you to update your copies when we make changes to the central code.
+* Using Git will make it easier for you to update your copies if we make changes to the central code.
 * You'll have to start using a versioning system at some point, and if you haven't done so already, 4th year of software engineering degree is about time.
 Thank us later.

 ### Things don't work